-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- 1–2 teaspoon red pepper flakes
+- 1 teaspoon red pepper flakes

 - 3 eggs

-- 1 ½ cups parmesan cheese, grated
+- 1 ½ cups parmesan cheese grated

 - fresh basil

-1. Cook corn on the grill until lightly charred, or cook however you prefer.
+- Cook corn on the grill until lightly charred, or cook however you prefer.
 Let it cool enough to cut from the cob and set aside.

-3. In a very large skillet cook bacon over medium heat.
+- In a very large skillet cook bacon over medium heat.
 Once it is crispy, remove to a paper towel lined plate.
-Reserve and save for later use all but 1 tablespoon of bacon grease.
-Add shrimp to the skillet and cook over medium heat until just cooked, about 3-4 minutes, transfer to a plate.
+Leave one tablespoon of bacon grease in the pan and save the rest for later in the recipe.

-4. Add the remaining bacon grease back to the skillet and heat over low heat.
+- Add the remaining bacon grease back to the skillet or add 1 tablespoon of olive oil, and heat over low heat.
 Add minced garlic and red pepper flakes and cook for about 1 minute.